absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

     1. Generate a Jenkinsfile that will build and deploy your application through your default pipeline.
 The Jenkinsfile is the added to your Application repository if it does not exist.
 The name of the Jenkinsfile is `Jenkinsfile`.
     2. Create a Jenkins build job that uses the generated Jenkinsfile to build your Application.
 The build job is also added to a Jenkins Job View which holds all the Jenkins jobs related the Application being deployed.
 3. For each environment in each release pipeline in your project, configure the Jenkins deployment process:
     1. Generate a Jenkinsfile that will be used to deploy the application into the environment.
-The Jenkinsfile is the added to your Application repository if it does not exist.
+The Jenkinsfile is then added to your Application repository if it does not exist.
 The name of the Jenkinsfile is `Jenkinsfile.[${pipelineTag}.]${environmentPostfix}` where `[${pipelineTag}.]` is not present if the environment's owning pipeline has no tag.
     2. Create a Jenkins build job that uses the generated Jenkinsfile to promote your Application from the previous environment.
-The build job is also added to the Jenkins Job View which holds all the Jenkins jobs related the Application being deployed.
+The build job is also added to the Jenkins Job View which holds all the Jenkins jobs related to the Application being deployed.

 **For Libraries:**

 1. Generate a Jenkinsfile that will build your Library.
 This Jenkinsfile should be modified by the user to push your artifacts somewhere they can be reused from.
-The Jenkinsfile is the added to your Library repository if it does not exist.
+The Jenkinsfile is then added to your Library repository if it does not exist.
 The name of the Jenkinsfile is `Jenkinsfile`.
 2. Create a Jenkins build job that uses the generated Jenkinsfile to build your Library.

 ---